 Semi-Frameless Pool Fence

-If you’re looking for a sleek and fashionable glass fence to place around your pool, semi-frameless could be the way to go.
+Semi-frameless could be the way to go if you’re looking for a sleek and fashionable glass fence to place around your pool.

-The partial frame offers more support to the glass, so these super-strong fences can last in any weather and withstand impact.
+The partial frame offers more support to the glass so that these super-strong fences can withstand impact in any weather.
 They are also easy to install to have one up in no time.

-This is a beautiful compromise that meets right in the middle of a frameless pool fence and a framed one.
+This beautiful compromise meets right in the middle of a frameless pool fence and a framed one.
 They are more unobtrusive than a framed fence but far easier to notice than a frameless one to avoid people bumping into them.

 Framed Glass Pool Fence